amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 [![]({{"/images/water/getwater-lk.png"|absolute_url}})](https://www.getwater.lk/)

-Below we share just few of the many places and ways to refill, and things we learnt along the way about water in Sri Lanka.
+Below we share with you just few of the many places and ways to refill, and things learnt along the way about water in Sri Lanka.

 ### Arugambay